gh-andrem/Defender-For-Identity-MDI-Deployment-Classic-Sensor-v2-Checklist/mdi-deployment-checklist.md

 ```
 - [ ] **Result**
   - NTDS.dit should be copied to temporary folder.
-  - Multiple alerts should be created in Defender XDR portal, e.g. Suspicious Service launched (PSEXESVC), Suspicious credentials dump from NTDS.dit (if MDE is deployed on server)
+  - Multiple alerts should be created in Defender XDR portal, e.g. Suspicious Service launched (PSEXESVC), Suspicious credentials dump from NTDS.dit (if MDE is deployed on server), Lateral movement, Hands-on keyboard attack